UlasAkgun/react-polymorphic-forwardref/README.md

 ### Polymorphing into Another Polymorphic Component

 What if we were polymorphing into another polymorphic component?
-In this case, we expect 2 things to happen:

-- The polymorphed component should inherit the native properties of the default `HTML element` of the polymorphed component.
+In this case, the polymorphed component should inherit all the props of the polymorphed component, including the native properties of the default `HTML element` and the explicitly defined props.
-- The polymorphed component should inherit the props of the polymorphed component.

 Let's build another polymorphic component, to be later polymorphed into `MyPolymorphicComponent`